CAPC Guidelines:

 Site of Infection and Pathogenesis

-• Upon infection, larvae of D. insignismigrate out of the gastrointestinal tract and develop in subcutaneous tissues.
+• Upon infection, larvae of D. insignis migrate out of the gastrointestinal tract and develop in subcutaneous tissues.
 No clinical signs or lesions are generally observed during this time.
-A rare case of a developing worm migrating to the spinal cord resulted in hind limb paralysis in a single experimentally infected ferret.

 Diagnosis

-• Surgical removal of the female worms from the mass followed by identification of them using morphologic criteria.
-Female worms can only be identified to genus so for species identification, worms should be preserved in 75-95% ethanol for molecular identification.
+• Surgically extracted female worms from masses can only be identified to the genus level using morphologic criteria.
+For a definitive diagnosis, worms should be preserved in 70-95% ethanol for molecular identification.

 • L1 larvae may be detected in aspirates of the swelling if females are gravid and if the needle punctures the worm.